-- UI tests include E2E, Native UI Tests on Critical Flows.
+- UI tests include E2E, and Native UI Tests on Critical Flows.
 These tests help check the system in general, as an end user.

 No automated test can replace manual testing.
 They can only make life easier, speed up the testing process and help avoid a great number of regression errors.
 Manual testing allows QA engineers to uncover unexpected bugs and check unusual scenarios.
 When software is tested manually, testers can view different features in a much broader context.
 Only the coordinated work of both manual and automated testing can secure the high-quality performance of your software.

 What Is End-To-End (E2E) Testing?

 End-to-end testing is used in the software development lifecycle to simulate real user scenarios from beginning to end.
 Performing E2E tests allows you not only to validate the system but also to ensure that all its features work and behave as expected.

 Systems today are complex and built including different UI layers, APIs, external databases, and third-party integrations.
 If one part of the system fails, it causes instability across the entire product, which means each component is essential for the application’s successful performance.

 Therefore, end-to-end tests should be applied to test the entire application with all of its components, from beginning to end using both automated and manual testing methods to guarantee the maximum coverage.